Family Vacations: Driving with a Baby

 Bring food with you.
 Pack a small cooler with healthy(ish) snacks that will keep you awake and prevent you from stopping when it’s not needed.
 Keep a trash bag handy for easy disposal.

-Travel around Sleep Times: If your baby is napping or sleeping regularly, try to plan your drive around those hours the best you can.
+If your baby is napping or sleeping regularly, try to plan your drive around those hours the best you can.
 You will get farther, faster.

-Do NOT text and drive, type and drive, check social media, or even hold your phone to your ear.
+Do NOT text and drive, check social media, or even hold your phone to your ear.
 You are carrying the most precious cargo in the world.
 NOTHING is worth losing them.

-Have a VERY safe road trip!
+Have a safe road trip!
 Remember that in the scheme of life, this is just a blip on the radar screen.
-You can do it – and your family or friends will be SO happy that you did!
+You can do it – and your family or friends will be so happy that you did!